1. Installation¶

 to generate build files, extract the API documentation,

-and create the file VERSION
+and create the file VERSION based on the current commit.

 See From a Source Archive on how to then build the package.